Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Project owners should be taught that they can now record what names their projects provide for importing.
 If their project name matches the module or package name their project provides they don’t have to do anything.
 If there is a difference, though, they should record all the import names their project provides, using the shortest names possible.
 If any of the names are implicit namespaces, those go into project.import-namespaces in pyproject.toml, otherwise the name goes into project.import-names.

 Users of projects don’t necessarily need to know about this new metadata.
 While they may be exposed to it via tooling, the details of where that data came from isn’t critical.
-It’s possible they may come across it if an index server exposed it (e.g., listed the values from Import-Name and marked whether the file structure backed up the claims the metadata makes), but that still wouldn’t require users to know the technical details of this PEP.
+It’s possible they may come across it if an index server exposes it (e.g., lists the values from Import-Name and marks whether the file structure backs up the claims the metadata makes), but that still wouldn’t require users to know the technical details of this PEP.

 Reference Implementation